mikeqfu/pyhelpers/docs/source/quick-start.rst

 Quick Start
 ===========

-This quick-start tutorial provides some simple examples for each of the :doc:`modules`.
+This quick-start tutorial provides some simple examples for each of the :doc:`subpackages`.
 These examples demonstrate the capabilities of `pyhelpers`_ in assisting with data manipulation tasks.

 .. _quickstart-preparation: